Indivisible (video game): Gameplay

 Indivisible is an action RPG that combines platform-style exploration with combat mechanics inspired by Valkyrie Profile.
 The game features two distinct gameplay styles.
 In the overworld, players control Ajna, the main character, in a 2D action platformer format.
 Ajna can move left, right, and jump.
 As the game progresses, she learns new abilities and moves, allowing her to explore further and faster.

 When encountering enemies in the overworld, the game seamlessly transitions to action RPG combat.
 Each character in the party is controlled using a specific button.
 Pressing a button moves the character toward the enemy for an attack.
 The order of button presses determines attack combos, and players can modify attacks by holding up or down on the analog stick or D-pad.
 Upgrades enable characters to attack multiple times.

 Defensive options include blocking enemy attacks using the attack button for a specific character or blocking with the entire party.
-Additionally, a meter fills during battle, allowing players to unleash super attacks with their characters when it’s full.
+Additionally, a meter fills during battle, allowing players to unleash super attacks with their characters when it is full.